Shooting with the Nikon D800

 - Shooting video

-(music playing) The Nikon D800 is the followup to Nikon's incredibly successful D700; but with the changes Nikon has made, it's difficult to think of the D800 as a part of a midrange camera line.
-With an image sensor that packs an astonishing 36 million pixels, the D800 delivers image sizes that previously required an expensive medium-format digital back.
+- The Nikon D800 is the followup to Nikon's incredibly successful D700, but with changes Nikon has made, it's difficult to think of the D800 as part of a midrange camera line.
+With an image sensor that packs an astonishing 36 million pixels, the D800 delivers image sizes that previously required an expensive medium format digital back.
 Pixel count is not all that Nikon has changed though.
-The D800 supports a 51-point autofocus system, an advanced metering system with a 91,000 pixel meter, and the ability to shoot beautiful 1080P video at 30, 25, or 24 frames per second.
+The D800 sports a 51 point auto-focus system, an advanced metering system with a 91,000 pixel meter, and the ability to shoot beautiful 1080p video at 30, 25, or 24 frames per second.

-Whether you an amateur or a professional, the D800 provides you with a spectacular photographic instrument.
-Hi!
-My name is Ben Long.
+Whether you're an amateur or a professional, the D800 provides you with a spectacular photographing instrument.
+Hi, my name is Ben Long.
 Understanding your gear is essential to being able to consistently take good photos.
-Sure, you can throw your camera in auto mode and get good shots most of the time, but you will run into occasions that will flummox your camera's auto features, and in those instances you need to know how to adjust your camera to get good results.
-This course will show you how to make those adjustments, how to customize your camera, and how to drive all of the features on your Nikon D800.
+Sure you can throw your camera in auto mode and get good shots most of the time, but you will run into occasions that will flummox your camera's auto features, and in those instances you need to know how to adjust your camera to get good results.
+This course will show you how to make those adjustments.
+How to customize your camera, and how to drive all of the features on your Nikon D800.

-In this course, we're going to explore all your camera's critical features, the features that any beginning to intermediate shooter will need to know.
+In this course we're going to explore all of your camera's critical features, the features that any beginning to intermediate shooter will need to know.
 Among many other things, you'll see what the D800's different modes do, how you can alter and tweak those modes, how to shoot video using the camera's HD video features, how to customize the camera to make it easier to use for your particular shooting tasks, and how to use the camera's various exposure controls to correct exposure while you shoot.
-Now, this is not a photography course.
-We won't be going in detail into exposure theory and the other fundamentals of photography, but we'll give you reminders about specific terms and processes, and tell you when it's a good idea to go and watch an additional lynda course that might help with the fundamentals.
+Now this is not a photography course, we won't be going in detail into exposure theory and the other fundamentals of photography, but we will give you reminders about specific terms and processes, and tell you when it's a good idea to go watch an additional Lynda course that might help with the fundamentals.

 The Practicing Photographer1,607,809 Views